andots/researcher-webextension/README.md

 ### Flexible Search Results

-Switch the results UI - Search engine like view, with OGP(Open Graph Protocol) image, simple title view, tiled card style.
+Switch the results UI - Search engine like view, with OGP(Open Graph Protocol) image, simple favicon and title view, tiled card style.

 ### Mark as Read Later

-Easy to filter bookmarks marked as "Read Later".
+Bookmarks marked as "Read Later" will be pinned on the top of Home.
+Also, you can easily find articles by the query `isReadLater:true` or pushpin icon on sidebar menu.

 ### Favorite Star Rank